mainakch/mainakch.github.io/index.markdown

 I am also interested in the theory and applications of optimization, statistics and computer networking, and in digital health and precision medicine.

-I relish the opportunity to work with creative problem solvers across disciplines.
+I relish the opportunity to work with creative (but not necessarily visionary or disruptive) problem solvers across disciplines.
 If you are interested in working with me, let's connect!

 Brief Bio
 ---------